Securely Deploying Delta Lake on AWS: Best Practices for Cloud Engineers

 Stay safe

 Cloud engineering is a critical component of any modern business infrastructure.
-With more and more companies relying on cloud-based systems to store and analyse data, it's essential to have knowledgeable engineers who can manage and deploy these systems effectively.
-One tool that has become increasingly popular in recent years is Delta Lake on AWS, a powerful platform that provides advanced analytics and data processing capabilities.
+With more and more companies relying on cloud-based systems to store and analyse Data, it's essential to have knowledgeable engineers who can manage and deploy these systems effectively.
+One tool that has become increasingly popular in recent years is Delta Lake on AWS, a powerful platform that provides advanced Analytics and data processing capabilities.
 However, deploying Delta Lake on AWS can be a complex process, and it's essential to have a thorough understanding of the best practices and guidance to ensure the deployment is successful.
 This article will provide a comprehensive list of tips and recommendations to help cloud engineers deploy Delta Lake on AWS effectively.

 Customer-Managed VPC